packetdima/telemetry-dev/README.md

 ### Database drawbacks
 We tested the following databases functionality (not performance) as telemetry data storage.
 Here are our findings:
 <li>influxDB<br>
 (+) Rich ecosystem with a lot of plugins like telegraf to collect data from network devices.
 Easy to install.
 Beautiful UI analogue to kibana & graphana.
 A lot of links and success stories in Internet.
-Queing is intergrated.
+Queing is intergrated.<br>
 (-) Replication/backup function is commerical.
 If you join two buckets, you get CPU 100% utilization.

 <li>promotheus<br>